 a pinch of salt

 First make the dressing: whisk all the ingredients together and set aside.
-Put the eggs on to boil (every cook has their own theory about how to make and peel a perfect hard-boiled egg; if you don't, please refer to the excellent instructions of St Delia).
+Slide the eggs into gently boiling water and cook for 9 minutes.
+Remove the pot from the heat and set it under a trickling cold tap for 3 minutes.
 Rinse the cucumber and cut a 5mm horizontal slice off the long side to expose the flesh.
-Using a mandolin or sharp knife, cut into horizontal slices, each about 1-2 mm thick.
-Place a food ring or similar on a salad plate and firmly press the cucumber slice around the inside to form a circle (you may need to use two overlapping slices, depending on the length of your cucumber).
+Using a mandolin or sharp knife, cut the cucumber into horizontal slices, each about 1-2 mm thick.
+Place a metal ring (or similar) on a small plate and firmly press the cucumber slice around the inside to form a circle (you may need to use two overlapping slices, depending on the length of your cucumber).
 Cut any left-over slices into matchstick-sized pieces.
 Fill the cucumber ring with a mixture of lettuce, cucumber sticks, tomatoes, tuna, olives and feta.
 Now gently slide the food ring up and off.
 Repeat with the other three salads.
-When the eggs are done, run them under cold water for a minute, peel and cut into quarters.
-Top the salads with the warm quartered eggs and a scattering of snipped chives.
+Peel and quarter the eggs.
+Top the salads with the warm egg quarters and a scattering of snipped chives.
 Trickle the dressing over the top of each salad.
 Serve immediately.

 13 comments: